Three Essentials of Effective Writing

 Yet some might be troubled by the absolutism of such rules.
 When issued in the form of sharp commands, they feel restrictive rather than liberating.
 Are you a bad writer if you want to write long-winding sentences full of ornamentation and artifice?
 Thinking about this question reminded me of another book with a chapter titled “Why You Won’t Find the Answer in Strunk and White.”
 I’m talking about How to Write a Sentence by Stanley Fish.
 In it, he questions the classic guide’s ability to make you better writer, for it’s written for people who already know how to write well, a paradox given how the book’s cultish following worships it as “the most important and timeless book on writing.”
 He writes:

-No doubt this praise [for Elements of Style] is deserved if the person using the book already knows how to write; already knows, that is, what a sentence is.
+No doubt this praise [for The Elements of Style] is deserved if the person using the book already knows how to write; already knows, that is, what a sentence is.
 For then advice like “Do not join independent clauses with a comma” and “The number of the subject determines the number of the verb” will be genuinely helpful.

 But if you’re not quite sure what a sentence is (and isn’t) and you understand the words “number,” “subject,” and “verb” but couldn’t for the life of you explain how they go together or what an independent clause is, Strunk and White’s instructions will make no sense.